op-developer/Identity-Service-Broker-API/README.md

 These fields are optional but highly recommended
 - iat
 - exp

+Content-Type of the HTTP response should be `application/jwk-set+jwt`.

 [For more information See the chapter 4.1 of the OpenID Connect Federation - document](https://openid.net/specs/openid-connect-federation-1_0.html#OpenID.Registration).